oracle/weblogic-innovation-seminars/cloud.demos/HOL7605/deployTechCoApp.md

 To test an application that you have deployed and started on an Oracle Java Cloud Service instance that does not include a load balancer requires public IP address of the compute node.

-The public IP address of the allocated Oracle Java Cloud Service is provided by the instructor.
+The public IP address of the allocated Oracle Java Cloud Service was provided by the instructor.

-Or you can query using the maven based tool available on your desktop (VirtualBox image).
+Optionally you may  query using the maven based tool available on your desktop (VirtualBox image).
 Open a terminal and change to the `/u01/content/weblogic-innovation-seminars/cloud.demos/` folder.
 Then execute the following command:

 	$ [oracle@localhost Desktop]$ cd /u01/content/weblogic-innovation-seminars/cloud.demos
     $ [oracle@localhost cloud.demos]$ mvn -Dgoal=jcs-get-ip